f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 -  **L3 Devices** - this defines the inbound-side IP address of the inline layer 3 service, used for routing traffic to this device.
 Multiple load balanced IP addresses can be defined here.
-Click :guilabel:`Add`, enter :red:`198.19.64.65`, then click :guilabel:`Done`.
+Click :red:`Add`, enter :red:`198.19.64.65`, then click :red:`Done`.

 -  **Device Monitor** - security service definitions can use specific custom monitors.
 For this lab, leave it set to the default